+First, the intra-cluster correlation (ICC) is used to measure agreement by determining the correlation between any two rater's ratings on the same artifact.
 First we examine the 13 "common" artifacts that all 3 raters saw.
-As we consider the value of an intraclass correlation that is less than 0.50 as poor reliability, and the value of an intra-class correlation that is between 0.5 and 0.75 as moderate reliability.
-Thus, we could say that, based on the rules of thumb for interpreting ICC, the rubric 'RsrchQ', 'InitEDA', 'InterpRes' and 'TxtOrg' can be rated with "poor" reliability by different raters, which means the raters are inconsistent with one another in how they rate; while, 'CritDes', 'SelMeth' and 'VisOrg' can be can be rated with "good" reliability by different raters, which means the raters are consistent with one another in how they rate.
-The higher ICC of the rubric is, the more raters agree (see Appendix 2).
+As we consider the value of an intra-class correlation that is less than 0.50 as poor reliability, and the value that is between 0.5 and 0.75 as moderate reliability.
+Thus, we could say that, based on the rules of thumb for interpreting ICC, the rubric RsrchQ, InitEDA, InterpRes and TxtOrg can be rated with "poor" reliability by different raters, which means the raters are inconsistent with one another in how they rate; while, CritDes, SelMeth and VisOrg can be can be rated with "good" reliability by different raters do not agree with their scores for all rubrics.
+The higher ICC of the rubric is, the more raters agree (see Table 6).

-Then, we will make a 2-way table of counts for the ratings of each pair of raters on each rubric to tell which raters might be contributing to disagreement.
+Then, the percent of the exact agreement of each pair of raters on each rubric will be calculated to tell which raters might be contributing to disagreement.